”After years of research we suddenly realised how to combine our findings. It was a eureka moment.”

 Amferia’s innovation is protected by three strong patent families.
-The basic patent is already in force in the U.S. and Europe, and pending in several other countries.
+The basic patent is already in force in China, the U.S. and Europe, and pending in several other countries.
 Ongoing R&D continues to generate new patent applications.

 Currently, strong patent protection extends over Amferia’s core technology and key intellectual property, creating the potential for rapid and robust growth into human and animal health care.
 Because the patents extend to both the U.S. and Europe, Amferia is poised to enter partnerships that enable market leadership well into the future.

 — Antimicrobial hydrogel technology (Application nr.
 17512773) was filed in 6 countries and granted in Europe, the US and China, pending in the remaining countries.
 The patent is the foundation of Amferia's innovation and claims a new amphiphilic antimicrobial material, a device comprising the antimicrobial material and a method to produce the same.

 — Mesoporous elastomer technology is Amferia's second patent family that claims a tough and nanostructured elastomeric material for various medical device applications.

 — Utilizing antimicrobial technology in spray form was filed in 2020 and is currently granted in Sweden (1951495-9) and expected to be granted in other countries by early 2023.
 Utilizing the Amferia antimicrobial technology in spray form that can be applied to deeper wounds, bleeding wounds and surfaces for rapid disinfection.

 Anand Rajasekharan, PhD, CEO & Co-founder.
 Anand holds a PhD in Materials Science from Chalmers University of Technology and is one of the inventors of the material platform serving Amferia’s healthcare technology.